An apple tree is the oldest cultivated tree in Europe, however today, we’ll learn more about its symbolism and meaning in different cultures.

-The apple tree (Malus domestica) is a plant that is part of the botanical family of Rosaceae.
+An apple tree (Malus domestica) is a plant part of Rosaceae’s botanical family.
 Among the cultivated fruit trees, it is one of the most common.
 It reaches a height between 16 – 40 feet (5 and 12 meters), its foliage is expanded and dense and the roots are superficial.

 The leaves are alternate and oval, slightly indented.
 They are smooth on the upper face and slightly tomentose on the lower.
-The apple blossoms are pinkish-white in color, have 5 petals, and are gathered in corymbose inflorescences.
+It blossoms are pinkish-white in color, have 5 petals, and are gathered in corymbose inflorescences.

 The plant sprouts and blooms in the spring.
 The fruit (pommel) is globular, first green in color and, when ripe, can turn yellow or red, with intermediate shades, depending on the variety.

 However, some of them remain green although they are ripe.
 The plant is native to a southern part of the Caucasus and in Europe, it is widely cultivated in our country and in France.